 525 S Winchester Blvd, San Jose, CA 95128

 Staircases lead to nowhere and nooks and crannies turn to secret passages at the Winchester Mystery House.
 Here you can get inside the mind of Sarah Winchester, a late-1800s heiress who spent the last half of her life turning a simple house into a 160-room masterpiece.

-If you’re touring Southern California’s best roadside attractions, head to this retro mid-century hideout that sleeps four guests.
-You can seek solace from the heat in the resort-style pool, or spend time exploring more quirky sights right in Palm Desert, like a 26-foot-tall statue of Marilyn Monroe or the house where Elvis spent his honeymoon.
+🏠 Where to stay: If you’re touring Southern California’s best roadside attractions, head to this retro mid-century hideout that sleeps four guests.
+You can retreat from the heat in the resort-style pool, or spend time exploring more quirky sights in Palm Springs, like a 26-foot-tall statue of Marilyn Monroe or the house where Elvis spent his honeymoon.

-Many travelers flock to the upper Midwest to see the striking geological formations at Badlands National Park.
-But while visiting this area of the U.S., you’ll also want to check out these eccentric roadside attractions.
+Many travelers flock to the upper Midwest to see the striking geological formations of Badlands National Park.
+But while visiting this area of the U.S., you should also check out these eccentric stops that are interesting enough to make our list of the Midwest’s best roadside attractions.

 510 Main Street, Wall, SD 57790

 Play on a cement jackalope, befriend an animatronic dinosaur, and shop western-themed wares — all of it is possible when you stop at Wall Drug.
-Be sure to try some of the free water advertised for miles on the surrounding highways, or pick up a homemade donut in the cafeteria Fern worked at in Nomadland.
+You can also try some of the free water advertised for miles on the surrounding highways, or pick up a homemade donut in the cafeteria Fern worked at in Nomadland.

 13820 US-16, Rapid City, SD 57702

 Don’t be alarmed if a bear wanders up to your window while at Bear Country USA.
 Getting up close with them — along with elk, buffalo, reindeer, and more — is all part of the experience when driving through this outdoor animal park.

 2151 Co Rd 59, Alliance, NE 69301